The climate in ThailandAverage daytime and nighttime temperatures

 It is warm to hot all year round and invites in the coastal regions to bath in the open sea with average water temperatures of 28 degrees.
 Sweaters or even jackets are only needed in the evenings in the high altitudes in the north of the country.

 › Duration of daylight and sunshine in Thailand

-Temperature records of the last 71 yearsThe hottest temperature measured from 1949 to October 2020 was reported by the Nakhon Sawan weather station.
+Temperature records of the last 72 yearsThe hottest temperature measured from 1949 to June 2021 was reported by the Nakhon Sawan weather station.
 In May 2016 the record temperature of 43.7 °C was reported here.
-The hottest summer from July to September, based on all 15 weather stations in Thailand below 390 metres altitude, was recorded in 1987 with an average temperature of 28.9 °C. This average temperature will normally be measured every 4 to 6 hours, thus also including the nights.
+The hottest summer from July to September, based on all 15 weather stations in Thailand , was recorded in 1987 with an average temperature of 28.9 °C. This average temperature will normally be measured every 4 to 6 hours, thus also including the nights.
 Normally, this value is 28.1 degrees Celsius.

-In the years 1979 to 2019 there were only these 4 weather stations in the whole country, which reported continuous temperature values (Udon Thani, Phitsanulok, Chanthaburi, Chumphon).
+In the years 1979 to 2020 there were only these 4 weather stations in the whole country, which reported continuous temperature values (Chanthaburi, Phitsanulok, Chumphon, Udon Thani).
 From these weather reports we have created a long-term development that shows the monthly average temperatures.
 The hottest month in this entire period was 2016 with 31.6 °C. 1999 was the coldest month with an average temperature of 22.5 °C.

-The average annual temperature was about 27.6 °C in the years after 1979 and about 27.8 °C in the last years before 2019.
-So it has hardly changed at all in the past 41 years.
-This trend only applies to the selected 4 weather stations in Thailand.
+The average annual temperature was about 27.6 °C in the years after 1979 and about 27.9 °C in the last years before 2020.
+So over the past 42 years it has only increased by a minimal 0.2 °C. This trend only applies to the selected 4 weather stations in Thailand.
 A considerably more comprehensive evaluation of the global warming has been provided separately.